R-chard/Stegami/README.md

 ## Executable files

-We also provide two executable file for two version of our application.
-The product required JDK.
+We also provide windows executable file for our application.
+The product required JRE.

-* **stegami.exe** - is our first products that will encode a grayscale image with very high quality and small changes to originals files.
-* **stegami-2.0.exe** - provide a way to encode a coloured image, however, the trade back is larger changes (+/- 16 in rgba values) in the original files.